-Since September 11th, Arabs, Muslims, Sikhs, and South Asians have increasingly faced government scrutiny based on their race, national origin, and religion in various arenas.
-This problem often takes shape in the form of being singled out for extensive searches when boarding a plane, experiencing FBI background check delays with immigration applications, and surveillance of Muslim communities.
+Since 2001, South Asians, Muslims, Sikhs, and South West Asians have increasingly faced government scrutiny, surveillance, and harassment based on their perceived race, national origin, and religion.
+Many community members remember this form of state harm most clearly in the forms of being singled out for extensive searches when boarding a plane, experiencing FBI background check delays with immigration applications, facing increased harassment for religious attire, and being the targets of multi-level surveillance of Muslim communities.
+This state-sanctioned form of discrimination permeates interpersonal relationships, and as shown with our research from 2016, often abets cultures of hate violence to dominate social circles.

-South Asians have also faced profiling through immigration policies that have focused on nationals from certain countries.
+Though this form of state harm relies on homogenizing our diverse community, it also continues to reveal intersections of privilege, ability, and access within our diaspora.
 For example, certain male nationals from predominantly Muslim and Arab countries, including Bangladesh and Pakistan, were required to register with the Department of Justice through a program known as “special registration” in the wake of 9/11.
 As a result of this initiative, nearly 14,000 men were placed in detention and deportation proceedings, primarily for minor immigration violations.
+This same country-specific targeting was mirrored in the Muslim and African Bans.

 Additionally, the use of local and state law police to enforce immigration laws through programs, like 287(g) and Secure Communities, further promote profiling and undermine community relations by instilling fear and mistrust.
 Likewise, state laws allowing or mandating local law enforcement to check the immigration status of individuals they choose to stop also promote the perception of communities of color as suspicious or “un-American.”

 SAALT works to increase awareness within the community and the government about the discriminatory and ineffective nature of profiling.
-Along with South Asian community-based organizations and Arab-American and Muslim-American ally organizations, SAALT has called upon members of Congress, law enforcement agencies, and prosecutors to end policies and practices that have the intent or impact of profiling.
+Alongside organizations led by and with Muslims and those racialized as Muslim, SAALT continues to call upon members of Congress, law enforcement agencies, and prosecutors to end policies and practices that have the intent or impact of profiling.

 SAALT RESOURCES ON RACIAL JUSTICE